Twitter To Try Giving Users 280 Characters — Whether They Want Them Or Not

 +1 303 555 4787

-Twitter "will try anything it can to tweak it so it becomes a magic revenue generation machine like Facebook," Dom Knight protests at The Guardian.
+Twitter "will try anything it can to tweak it so it becomes a magic revenue generation machine like Facebook," media commentator Dom Knight protests at The Guardian.
 "These efforts have bloated the platform so now there are 'moments', 'tweets you may have missed', the 'explore tab', and all the other 'features' that we addicts entirely ignore.
-But it's always going to be a niche platform: it delivers information overload, which is only enjoyable for some of us.
+But it's always going to be a niche platform: It delivers information overload, which is only enjoyable for some of us.
 It can't compete with Facebook, and shouldn't try."

 But maybe a Twitter with longer tweets won't be so bad.